Bachelor of Film (Production)

 Test of English as a Foreign Language (TOEFL): A score of 550 or higher (paper based test), 60 or higher (internet based test) for a Higher Education (HE) course and a minimum score of 527 (paper based test) or 46 (internet based test) for a VET course, OR

-Bachelor of Film
+Bachelor of Film (Production)

 International Entry Requirements